RETRO

 Video Game Grading House WATA Told the New York Times That Its Employees Can't Sell WATA-Graded Games Due to Conflicts of Interest.
 So Why Did One of Its SEC-Listed Co-Founders Just Sell Me Three?

-Games
+Video Games

 Video Game Grading House WATA Told the New York Times That Its Employees Can't Sell WATA-Graded Games Due to Conflicts of Interest.
 So Why Did One of Its SEC-Listed Co-Founders Just Sell Me Three?